fastflow/fastflow/README.md

 [![GitHub tag](https://img.shields.io/github/tag/fastflow/fastflow.svg)](http://github.com/fastflow/fastflow/releases)
 [![GitHub Issues](https://img.shields.io/github/issues/fastflow/fastflow.svg)](http://github.com/fastflow/fastflow/issues)

-# FastFlow: high-performance parallel patterns in C++
+# FastFlow: high-performance parallel patterns and building blocks in C++

-FastFlow is a multi-core programming framework implemented as a C++ template library that offers a set of mechanisms to support low-latency and high-bandwidth data flows in a network of threads running on a cache-coherent multi-core architectures.
-On these architectures, one of the key performance issues concern memory fences, which are required to keep the various caches coherent.
-FastFlow provides the programmer with two basic mechanisms:
-  1. efficient point-to-pint communication channels;
-  2. a memory allocator.
+FastFlow is a programming library implemented in modern C++ and targeting multi/many-cores (there exists an experimental version based on ZeroMQ targeting distributed systems).
+It offers both a set of high-level ready-to-use parallel patterns and a set of mechanisms and composable components (called building blocks) to support low-latency and high-throughput data-flow streaming networks.

+FastFlow simplifies the development of parallel applications modelled as a structured directed graph of processing nodes.
+The graph of concurrent nodes is constructed by the assembly of sequential and parallel building blocks as well as higher-level easy-to-use components (i.e. parallel patterns) modelling typical schemas of parallel computations (e.g., pipeline, task-farm, parallel-for, etc.).
+FastFlow efficiency stems from the optimized implementation of the base communication and synchronization mechanisms and from its layered software design.

+## Building Blocks

+FastFlow nodes represent sequential computations executed by a dedicated thread.
+A node can have zero, one or more input channels and zero, one or more output channels.
-Communication channels, as typical is in streaming applications, are unidirectional and asynchronous.
-They are implemented via fence-free FIFO queues.
-The memory allocator is built on top of these queues, thus taking advantage of their efficiency.
+As typical is in streaming applications, communication channels are unidirectional and asynchronous.
+They are implemented through Single-Producer Single-Consumer (SPSC) FIFO queues carrying memory pointers.
+Operations on such queues (that can have either bounded or unbounded capacity) are based on  non-blocking lock-free synchronization protocol.
-On top of these basic machnisms FastFlow provides a library of explicitly parallel constructs (a.k.a. skeletons) such as pipeline and farm.
-The farm skeleton, exploits functional replication and abstracts the parallel filtering of successive independent items of the stream under the control of a scheduler.
+To promote power-efficiency vs responsiveness of the nodes, a blocking concurrency control operation mode is also available.

+The semantics of sending data references over a communication channel is that of transferring the ownership of the data pointed by the reference from the sender node (producer) to the receiver node (consumer) according to the producer-consumer model.
+The data reference is de facto a capability, i.e. a logical token that grants access to a given data or to a portion of a larger data structure.
+Based on this reference-passing semantics, the receiver is expected to have exclusive access to the data reference received from one of the input channels, while the producer is expected not to use the reference anymore.

+The set of FastFlow building blocks is:
+*TBC*

+## Parallel Patterns
+*TBC*

-## Building
+## Building the library
 FastFlow is header-only, no need for building.

 See the [BUILD.ME](BUILD.ME) file for instructions about building unit tests and examples.

 ## Supported Platforms

-FastFlow is currently actively supported for:

-- Linux with gcc >4.8 x86_64
-- Windows >=7 with MSVS >=2013
-- Mac OS >=10.9 with gcc >4.8 or clang >=5

-Although not officially supported (yet), FastFlow has been tested on:
-- Linux/PPC with gcc
-- Linux/ARM with gcc

-Since version 2.0.4, FastFlow is expected to work on any platform with a C++11 compiler.
+FastFlow is currently actively supported for Linux with gcc >4.8, x86_64 and ARM Since version 2.0.4, FastFlow is expected to work on any platform with a C++11 compiler.

 ### Windows Issues